Andrea Zambonin

 Andrea Zambonin (Vicenza, 3 September 2000) is an Italian rugby union player.

-His usual position is as a Lock and he currently plays for Zebre in United Rugby Championship.
+His usual position is as a Lock and he currently plays for Exeter Chiefs in Premiership Rugby.

 Zambonin also represented Calvisano in the 2019–20 European Rugby Challenge Cup as Additional Player.

+He played for Zebre in United Rugby Championship from 2021 to 2025.

 In 2019 and 2020, Zambonin was named in the Italy Under 20 squad.
-On the 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.
+On 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.

-On the 7 February 2022, Zambonin was selected by Kieran Crowley to be part of Italy squad for the 2022 Six Nations Championship.
+On 7 February 2022, Zambonin was selected by Kieran Crowley to be part of Italy squad for the 2022 Six Nations Championship.
 He made his debut against England.

+On 1 May 2025, Zambonin agrees a move to England to join Exeter Chiefs in the Premiership Rugby competition ahead of the 2025-26 season.